Getting Started with Chalk

 If you want to edit the contents to change the server address from localhost to a real IP, you can go ahead and do so.

-Chalk is smart about masquerading as docker; so long as the real docker appears anywhere in your path, it will find it and run it.
+Chalk is smart about masquerading as Docker — so long as the real Docker appears anywhere in your path, Chalk will find it and run it.

-alias, you could name your chalk binary docker
+This means that if you name your Chalk binary docker

 and stick it higher

-up in the default path than the real docker, and everything will
+up in the default path than the real Docker, everything will

 But for this demo, let's just do the alias: